wailord284/Alexs-Arch-Installer/README.md

     * Enable TLP and various power saving tweaks
 - Grub changes:
     * Disabled spectre/meltdown patches (Increase performance.
 Edit /etc/defult/grub to remove)
-    * Custom menus
+    * Trust CPU Random Number Generation (random.trust_cpu=on) improves boot time
     * Arch Linux theme
-    * Reboot, shutdown, File Manager for both UEFI/BIOS
+    * Reboot, shutdown, File Manager option for both UEFI/BIOS
     * UEFI Only tools: UEFI Shell, GDisk partition editor, Chipset reader
     * UEFI Only games: Tetris, Flappybird
     * Please note some UEFI tools will only work if the UEFI is newer (UEFI shell v1 works on all systems)
 - Makepkg changes:
     * Change makeflags to account for all cores in the system (-j)
     * Change -mtune=generic to native
-    * Use .tar as default package extension (No compression)
+    * Use .tar as default package extension (No compression) when building AUR packages
     * Add multithreaded capable compression programs for supported files
     * Enable max compression when compressing .xz and .zst (If package extension changed to .pkg.tar.xz or .zst)
 - Systemd changes:
     * Systemd service timeout changed from 90 seconds to 45 seconds
-    * Enable zram instead of traditional swap (sets to 1/5 total RAM)
     * Promiscuous mode systemd service to make packet sniffing easier (disabled by default)
 - Password changes (How the password is stored):
     * Increase hashing rounds and change hash to SHA512